MicrosoftDocs/customer-voice/fp-docs/create-new-survey.md

 > [!NOTE]
 > You can personalize your survey by adding custom data to the questions.
 More information: [Personalize a survey](personalize-survey.md).
+> You can create a new form within Microsoft Forms Pro.
+More information: [Create a new form](create-new-form.md).